 Period of Service

-- A preliminary pilot selection test that includes general maths, maths reasoning and instrument comprehension.
-If you pass you will go onto the officer selection process which will include two stages: first the Aircrew Personnel Selection Board who will look for the right qualities and abilities to operate an aircraft.
+- Must pass preliminary pilot selection test that includes general maths, maths reasoning and instrument comprehension.
+If you pass you will go onto the officer selection process which will include two stages: first, the Aircrew Personnel Selection Board, who will look for the right qualities and abilities to operate an aircraft.
 You will then appear before the Navy's Junior Officer Selection Board to test your overall leadership potential.

 You must have achieved NCEA level 2 with a minimum of 18 credits each in level 2 English, Mathematics and a Science.